Guide to Equity Financing

 A limited partnership is an acceptable investment vehicle for equity investments for the following reasons:

-Investing is a risk-free endeavor for the investor; limited partners are exempt from having to participate in management duties.
+Investing is a risk-free endeavor for the investor; limited partners are exempt from having to participate in management duties and are able to take care of their personal finances.
 Prior tax law's liberal passive loss regulations made limited partnerships popular in specific areas like real estate, where they were especially popular in the past.
 Added to this advantage are:

 - The ease with which partners can make use of losses.